jaycody/web-app-tests/README.md

 _________________________

-###Part 2:  Assessment Phase for the new Automation Engineer
+###Part 2:  Project Assessment Phase
 1. Learn who's who.
+[Automation Engineer]
-    - introductions, roles, responsibilties
+    - introductions, roles, responsibilities
-2. Learn the workflow and generate a UI sketch
+2. Learn the workflow and generate a UI sketch [Automation Engineer]
     - use [interactive sketching notation] and Illustrator
-3. Define requirements for fucntional testing
+3. Define requirements for functional testing [Homejoy]
     - Can't test everything, so what are we most concerned with?
     - create the input, determine the output, compare to expected
 4. Determine what to do with test results?
 Who receives the auto emails upon failure?
 Texts?
+[Homejoy]
     - Decision makers want timely reports!
-5. Determine who writes the scripts, who runs the sripts, and who's waiting for results
+5. Determine who writes the scripts, who runs the sripts, and who's waiting for results  [Homejoy]
-6. Identify process and next steps
+6. Identify process and next steps [Automation Engineer]

 ####Assessment for Version 2:
 - Define and test the operational requirments (version 2 features)